isomerpages/govtech-gobusiness-main/index.md

         - title: Licences and Permits
           url: /licences/
           description: Get the licences you need for your business activities
-#  - carousel:
+  - carousel:
+      - title: Starting a Business in Singapore
+        subtitle: Start a Business
+        description: If you are starting a business in Singapore, read on to find out what you can do to start off on the right footing, and also safeguard your investment in the future.<a href="/start-a-business/" target="_blank" style="color:#037e8a">Find Out More</a>
+        image: /images/caro_startbiz.jpg
+        alt: GoBusiness Starting a Business
-#      - title: GoBusiness Licensing
+      - title: GoBusiness Dashboard
+        subtitle: Run and Grow
+        description: GoBusiness Dashboard allows your to manage your applications and transactions all in one place <a href="#" target="_blank" style="color:#037e8a">Log In Now</a>
+        image: /images/caro_dashboard.jpg
+        alt: Business Grants
+      - title: Government Assistance
+        subtitle: Guides
+        description: From funding support to references and programs for building capabilities, skills and knowledge, GoBusiness will help you find the government assistance you need. <a href="/run-and-grow/govassist-overview/" target="_blank" style="color:#037e8a">Find Out More</a>
+        image: /images/caro_guides.jpg
+        alt: Government Assistance
+#  - infopic:
+#      title: Starting a Business in Singapore
+#      subtitle: Start a Business
+#      description: >-
+#        If you are starting a business in Singapore, read on to find out what
+#        you can do to start off on the right footing, and also safeguard your
+#        investment in the future.
+#      button: Find Out More
+#      url: /start-a-business/
+#      image: /images/start.jpg
+#      alt: Start a Business
+#  - infopic:
+#      title: List of Government Assistance
 #      subtitle: Run and Grow
-#        description: Create your very own application journey for your business.
-It tells you which licences you’ll need and maps out the order in which to apply for them.
-No more confusion when you have a step-by-step plan now, your business is off to a smooth start. <a href="https://www.gobusiness.gov.sg/licences/" target="_blank" style="color:#037e8a">Find Out More</a>
+#      description: >-
+#        The Singapore Government offers a range of assistance schemes to help
+#        businesses grow and succeed.
+Look for a tax incentive, loan, grant, or
+#        programme here.
+#      button: Find Out More
+#      url: /run-and-grow/
-#        image: /images/caro_licensing.png
+#      image: /images/govassist-hero-banner.jpg
-#        alt: GoBusiness Licensing Guided Journey
+#      alt: Gov Assist
-#      - title: Business Grants
+#  - infopic:
-#        subtitle: Run and Grow
-#        description: Business Grants brings government grants for businesses into one place, so it's easier to find and apply for the grants you need.
-The Portal is brought to you by Ministry Of Finance, Ministry Of Trade And Industry and Government Technology Agency. <a href="/business-grants/" target="_blank" style="color:#037e8a">Find Out More</a>
-#        image: /images/caro_parking.jpg
-#        alt: Business Grants
-#      - title: Covid-19 Support
+#      title: Support Schemes for Businesses
-#        subtitle: Business Support
+#      subtitle: Covid-19 Support
+#      description: >-
-#        description: COVID-19 has accelerated into a global pandemic.
-The global economy has been hit and Singapore Businesses are affected.
-Look for government assistance your business can obtain during this pandemic here. <a href="https://www.gobusiness.gov.sg/supportschemes/general" target="_blank" style="color:#037e8a">Find Out More</a>
+#        COVID-19 has accelerated into a global pandemic.
+The global economy has
+#        been hit and Singapore Businesses are affected.
+Look for government
+#        assistance your business can obtain during this pandemic here.
+#      button: Find Out More
+#      url: /supportschemes/general
-#        image: /images/caro_lifesg.jpg
+#      image: /images/helpinghands.jpg
 #      alt: Covid-19 Support
   - infopic:
-      title: Starting a Business in Singapore
-      subtitle: Start a Business
-      description: >-
-        If you are starting a business in Singapore, read on to find out what you can do to start off on the right footing, and also safeguard your investment in the future.
-      button: Find Out More
-      url: /start-a-business/
-      image: /images/start.jpg
-      alt: Start a Business
-  - infopic:
-      title: List of Government Assistance
-      subtitle: Run and Grow
-      description: >-
-        The Singapore Government offers a range of assistance schemes to help businesses grow and succeed.
-Look for a tax incentive, loan, grant, or programme here.
-      button: Find Out More
-      url: /run-and-grow/
-      image: /images/govassist-hero-banner.jpg
-      alt: Gov Assist
-  - infopic:
-      title: Support Schemes for Businesses
-      subtitle: Covid-19 Support
-      description: >-
-        COVID-19 has accelerated into a global pandemic.
-The global economy has been hit and Singapore Businesses are affected.
-Look for government assistance your business can obtain during this pandemic here.
-      button: Find Out More
-      url: /supportschemes/general
-      image: /images/helpinghands.jpg
-      alt: Covid-19 Support
-  - infopic:
       title: Government e-Services
-      subtitle: Covid-19 Support
+      subtitle:
       description: >-
         Search for government agencies and eServices for Businesses easily.
       button: View Full Directory
       url: /govt-e-services/administrative/
       image: /images/govt_eservices.jpg
       alt: Government e-Services
+  - infopic:
+      title: Our Story
+      subtitle:
+      description: >-
+          GoBusiness Singapore is now the new home for GoBusiness Licensing, GoBusiness Covid-19, GoBusiness Gov Assist and Business Grants Portal.
+Jointly developed by MTI, SNDGO & GovTech, the GoBusiness platform aims to offer streamlined, intuitive, personalised Government-to-Business (G2B) e-services.
+      button: Read Our Brand Story
+      url: /about-us
+      image: /images/abtus_thumbnail.jpg
+      alt: GoBusiness Singapore
   - resources:
       title: Be in the know
       subtitle: News and Media